UK Spouse & Partner Visa 2026: The Complete Guide

 Financial Requirement: the £29,000 Threshold

-The minimum income requirement for a UK Spouse or Partner visa in 2026 is £29,000 gross per year.
-This threshold was raised from £18,600 on 11 April 2024 and remains in place for all new applications.
-The planned further increases to £34,500 and then £38,700 have been paused pending a policy review — there is no confirmed scheduled increase as of April 2026.
+The minimum income requirement for a UK Spouse or Partner visa is £29,000 gross per year.
+This threshold was raised from £18,600 on 11 April 2024 and remains in place for all new applications as of April 2026.

 The requirement is assessed primarily against the sponsor’s (UK-based partner’s) earnings, though the applicant’s own income can be counted in some circumstances — for example if they are already in the UK with permission to work.
 Accepted sources include employment, self-employment, pension income, and other lawful earnings.
 Multiple sources can be combined.